 It’s only a bit after 1 am in Germany, but I suppose that’s legit.
 I just can’t wait any longer.

 I believe I have mentioned my favorite song several times before, but I never really went deeper into detail.
 It’s about time then.
 My absolute, ultimate favorite song of all time is the ten minute long, epic closing song of the 1975 album Born to Run, Jungleland, by Bruce Springsteen and his heartstoppin’, fun lovin’, hard rockin’, pants droppin’, booty shakin’, love makin’, viagra takin’, earth quakin’, history makin’, legendary E Street Band.
 I don’t think there ever was a single song in my long history of .. being aware of music that influeced me so much, had such an impact on my life, has been played so many times, has led me through so many struggles, has been sung so often in the middle of the night.
 Never have I felt so connected, so tied to a piece of music.
-It makes me feel so alive.

 It’s so powerful, has such an enormous meaning.
 It’s the ultimate definition of infinite bittersweetness and so haunting yet lovely that I wish it never ended and I could always stay in this special mood that I get whenever I listen to Jungleland.
 Everything about it is outstanding.
 The gentle violin/piano intro, the lyrics and vocals, the epic 3 minute saxophone solo by the Big Man, Clarence Clemons, the drums that accompany said solo, those wordless rock ‘n’ roll defining wails at the end of the song.